-The department runs a European food trip on a biannual basis.
-The most recent was to The Bay of Naples at Easter 2018.
+The department runs a European food trip on a biannual basis, most recently to Italy during Easter 2023.
 Pupils have the opportunity to visit pasta, olive oil and mozzarella factories.
 They will also attend an 'Italian Cooking Masterclass' lead by a local cookery school.

 In the summer term the Food Department run a Master Chef or Bake Off competition which is open to all pupils in the Senior School.
 In previous years the competition has been judged by a regional chef and Thomas Franks catering company.